techidaily/site-android-transfer/source/_posts/in-2024-top-5-from-htc-u23-pro-to-iphone-contacts-transfer-apps-and-software-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 Want to transfer Android data to the new iPhone 14/13/12/11/X/8 faster and securely?
 Then one-click transfer solution - Dr.Fone - Phone Transfer can help in the task.
 It is a powerful transfer tool that lets users transfer messages from android to iPhone real quick and without any risk.
 It can transfer not only text messages, but also contacts, music, images, videos, and others.
 With Dr.Fone - Phone Transfer, one can easily transfer phone data from an android, iOS, Symbian, etc. to other Android or iOS devices.
 You don’t need to install any app on the sending and receiving devices.
 Just connect the HTC U23 Pro devices with a USB cable simultaneously and you can transfer data between them very carefully.

 <ins class="adsbygoogle"
       style="display:block"
       data-ad-client="ca-pub-7571918770474297"
       data-ad-slot="8358498916"
       data-ad-format="auto"
       data-full-width-responsive="true"></ins>

+<span class="atpl-alsoreadstyle">Also read:</span>
+<div><ul>
+<li><a href="https://some-guidance.techidaily.com/updated-streamlining-your-creative-process-with-windows-10-video-tools/"><u>[Updated] Streamlining Your Creative Process with Windows 10 Video Tools</u></a></li>
+<li><a href="https://fox-cloud.techidaily.com/2024-approved-aerial-titans-clash-dji-and-gopros-quest/"><u>2024 Approved Aerial Titans Clash DJI and GoPro's Quest</u></a></li>
+<li><a href="https://discover-advanced.techidaily.com/data-safe-downgrade-von-windows-11-zu-windows-7-schritt-fur-schritt-anleitung/"><u>Data-Safe Downgrade Von Windows 11 Zu Windows 7: Schritt-Für-Schritt Anleitung</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/how-to-transfer-photos-from-oneplus-ace-2-to-new-android-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Photos from OnePlus Ace 2 to New Android? | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/how-to-use-phone-clone-to-migrate-your-samsung-galaxy-a24-data-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Use Phone Clone to Migrate Your Samsung Galaxy A24 Data? | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-5-ways-to-teach-you-to-transfer-files-from-infinix-smart-8-plus-to-other-android-devices-easily-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, 5 Ways To Teach You To Transfer Files from Infinix Smart 8 Plus to Other Android Devices Easily | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-5-ways-to-transfer-music-from-lenovo-thinkphone-to-other-android-devices-easily-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, 5 Ways to Transfer Music from Lenovo ThinkPhone to Other Android Devices Easily | Dr.fone</u></a></li>
+<li><a href="https://buynow-reviews.techidaily.com/leading-choices-best-handheld-video-game-systems-2024-edition/"><u>Leading Choices: Best Handheld Video Game Systems, 2024 Edition</u></a></li>
+<li><a href="https://extra-information.techidaily.com/strategies-for-precise-age-entry-in-tiktok-profiles/"><u>Strategies for Precise Age Entry in TikTok Profiles</u></a></li>
+<li><a href="https://data-safeguard.techidaily.com/the-ultimate-guide-top-10-editing-tools-to-restore-your-images-on-windows-and-mac/"><u>The Ultimate Guide: Top 10 Editing Tools to Restore Your Images on Windows and Mac</u></a></li>
+</ul></div>